ash47/RendezvousPoint.js/README.md

 	// Number of connections to have sitting in a pool ready for a connection
 	gatewayThreads: 3,

+  // Should we try every interface to reach the internet?
+  tryAllInterfaces: true,

     // RV Point Info
 	rvConfig: {